Rakeshpavan333/unix_pro/README.md

-# Building Labelled datasets using BASH
+# DataSet Builder using BASH

 This repository contains code for the Project 'Building Labelled Datasets using BASH' for the course IT202 - Unix Programming and Practice.